BAM 515 Organizational Behavior

 - Consider the relationship between organizational design and an organization’s structure.

-- Critique the various theories and models that explain why and how people and groups behave as they do.
+- Examine the various theories and models that explain why and how people and groups behave as they do.

 If you are interested in taking this course, please explore a degree or certificate program below:> Explore Business Administration Programs

 > Explore Business Management Programs